 Who Is Alex Rodriguez?

-Born in New York City in 1975, Alex Rodriguez made his Major League Baseball debut with the Seattle Mariners at age 18.
+Alex Rodriguez made his Major League Baseball debut with the Seattle Mariners at age 18.
 Blessed with tremendous all-around ability, he became a home run champ and a three-time MVP during his years with the Texas Rangers and New York Yankees.
-He also drew criticism for his postseason struggles, and was suspended for the entire 2014 season for using performance-enhancing drugs.
+He also drew criticism for his postseason struggles and was suspended for the entire 2014 season for using performance-enhancing drugs.
 Rodriguez played his final game in August 2016, finishing among the all-time leaders in home runs, RBIs and runs scored, before embarking on a broadcasting career.

 "I saw how passionate he was about the game," Rodriguez once recalled.
 "How closely he paid attention to it.
 That rubbed off on me."